nakkamarra/nickbrandt/content/setting_up_a_blog_site_with_zola/index.md

 ## How I set up this site with Zola

 Aside from simply installing the `zola` tool by following the docs, I just initialized a new zola project and installed a theme from the catalog of themes on the zola site.
 From there, I took some of my blog posts (which I also tend to write in markdown anyway), and pulled those documents in as content in the project.
 Viola!
-Some tweaking in the `config.toml` aside, I tested by serving locally and everything was looking good so it was time to set up an integration and deployment via Github Actions.
+Some tweaking in the `config.toml` aside, I tested by serving locally and everything was looking good so it was time to set up an integration with Netlify.

-I chose Github Actions so that changes made to my repository could all be built and deploy as new versions of the site, all from within Github (making management a breeze on my end).
+Configuring Zola with Netlify couldn't be simpler.
+You add a `netlify.toml` configuration file dictating a few values for your site's setup, and then add the Netlify integration to the repository in question and point the Netlify site to that repo.
+Previews are then generated on pull request into the repository's main branch, and deploys are automatically kicked off when changes are merged into the main branch.